joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 ## Introduction

-Building an DIY keyboard consists of three main components: soldering, mechanical assembly, and programming.
+Building an DIY keyboard consists of three main sections: soldering, mechanical assembly, and programming.
 The goal of this workshop is to provide an introduction to the above so you feel confident tackling a larger project of your own.

 ![finished product](48_final_product.jpg)

-By the end of the workshop you should be walking away with a keyboard consisting off three keys and a rotary encoder, that you've programmed to perform any task you can imagine.
+By the end of the workshop you should be walking away with a keyboard consisting off three keys and a rotary encoder, that you can program to perform any task you can imagine.
 This could span from a simple volume knob, to dedicated copy / paste keys, or even typing the entire bee movie script with one keypress.

 ## Soldering

 ### Required Parts

 Before starting, ensure you have all the below components on hand.